Amenemhat III: Nubia

 North-west of Abu Simbel and west of Lake Nasser lie the quarries of Gebel el-Asr in Lower Nubia.
 The site is best known as the source of diorite for six of Khafre's seated statues.
 The locale was also a source of gneiss and chalcedony in the Middle Kingdom.
 The Chalcedony deposits are also known as 'stela ridge' as it was a place where commemorative stelae and votive offerings were left.
 Nine of these commemorative objects date to the reign of Amenemhat III, specifically regnal years 2 and 4.

 Trade expeditions

+Land of Punt

 A stela was discovered at Mersa on the Red Sea coast, by Rosanna Pirelli in 2005 that detailed an expedition to Punt during the reign of Amenemhat III.
 The expedition was organized by chief steward Senbef.
 Under his direction, two contingents were formed.
 The first was led by an Amenhotep and bound for Punt to acquire incense.
 The second led by a Nebesu was sent to the mines referred to as Bia-Punt to procure exotic metals.
 There were a total of between two and five expeditions organized during Amenemhat III's rule.
 Two of the stelae recovered from the site are dated indicating activity there in his 23rd and 41st regnal years.

+Heb Sed Festival

+In his regnal Year 30, Amenemhat III celebrated his Sed festival marking the renewal of royal authority.
+Evidence for this jubilee is observedin inscriptions and architectural fragments found at his mortuary complex at Hawara and the temple of Sobek in Shedet..
+These records highlight the king's extensive focus on the Faiyum region, where his irrigation projects and monumental constructions reached their peak during this phase of his reign.

+At Bubastis (Tell Basta, Nile Delta), there are architectural elements providing evidence for his Heb Sed.
+Excavations revealed a large mudbrick palace complex, covering approximately 16,000 square meters, which is believed to have served as a royal residence or administrative center during the Twelfth Dynasty..
+A key artifact from this site is a limestone door lintel that depicts the king twice and explicitly mentions his "first sed-festival," providing physical confirmation of the jubilee's celebration in the Delta region.